SEPA credit transfer overview

 A SEPA credit transfer is a payment from one company or individual to another company or individual.
 Payments must be in euros, and must include the International Bank Account Number (IBAN) and the Bank Identifier Code (BIC) for both parties.
 (The BIC is also known as the Society for Worldwide Interbank Financial Telecommunication [SWIFT] code.)
 Additionally, transaction costs must be shared between both parties.
 Credit transfers that occur between parties should use XML files that comply with ISO 20022 payment processing standards and the XML format, as specified by the EPC.

 How is a credit transfer implemented?

-The credit transfer payment format for European countries is implemented by using the Electronic reporting (ER) and Methods of payment functionality in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
+The credit transfer payment format for European countries is implemented by using the Electronic reporting (ER) and Methods of payment functionality in Microsoft Dynamics 365 for Finance and Operations.
 A few credit transfer formats that are used in other regions still use the legacy payment framework.
 Among many other formats, there are twelve ISO 20022 credit transfer file formats that are available.
 These export formats conform to the SEPA ISO 20022 XML standard.
 They are used to generate non-euro payment transfers for countries/regions where they are used and euro payments as specified in version 8.2 of the SEPA Credit Transfer Scheme Rulebook that the EPC releases.
 Before you can implement credit transfers, you must contact your bank to obtain the software that is required in order to upload electronic banking files.
 You will use that software to transfer the XML files that contain payment orders to your bank.

 What credit transfer formats are currently supported in Finance and Operations?